BIH-DMBS/CLUES/docs/UserGuide.md

 ## CLUES Docker Usage

 This repository provides a Dockerized environment for running **CLUES**.
-The setup ensures a consistent and isolated execution environment without requiring manual installation of dependencies.
+Using Docker ensures consistent, reproducible, and isolated execution environment without requiring manual installation of Python packages or system dependencies.

 ---